gcomte/satsoverflow/README.md

 ### Description
 Like [Stack Overflow](https://stackoverflow.com) but replacing upvotes with Lightning Network payments.
-Correct answers receive the sats depositet onto questions.
+Correct answers receive the sats deposited onto questions.

 This lets user incentivize questions they want to be answered and gives users that answer questions sats instead of just reputation.